 Baltic Olympiad in Informatics: 2009 Day 1, Problem 2

 In a candy factory, there is a mysterious machine.
 It produces delicious candies, each a little bit different from the others.
-The machine has a line of output slots, numbered 1 to n, from which the candies fall out as soon as they are ready.
+The machine has a line of output slots, numbered to , from which the candies fall out as soon as they are ready.
 No one really knows how the machine works, but before it starts a production session, it prints a list telling the factory owner, when and from which slot each candy will fall out.

 Now, the factory owner can install automatic wagons that move below the output slots to catch the falling candies.
 Of course, none of the candies should drop on the floor and get spoiled.
 However, since running the wagons is expensive, the owner would like to install as few wagons as possible.